someshfengde/Commonlit-redability-model/README.md

 ### **app launch link** [**launch app**]()

-##### This project is submission for internship for APSIT Skills intern program

 ## General information:

 > Model architecture :
 ![a]('./Images /train.png')

 > Our approach :
-* with transfer extracting the embeddings of model for
+* with transfer extracting the embeddings of textual data with bert transformer and fitting that to benefit our problem

+##### This project is submission for internship for APSIT Skills intern program